We believe all students have value, can learn and can develop their inherent talents to become contributing members of society.

 SEL gives students a supportive and restorative learning environment, helps build positive relationships and provides students the opportunities to be successful in school and in life.

-We hold talking circles every day to build community in the classrooms, establish relationships between staff and students, and create a safe space where students can share their concerns.
-We address misbehavior by using restorative practices that restore relationships and repair harm, and our weekly art therapy helps students process their emotions.
+We build community in the classrooms, establish relationships between staff and students and create safe space where students can share their concerns.
+We utilize restorative practices to address conflict, restore relationships and repair harm so that students do not lose valuable time in instruction.
+Our mental health partners support students through individual therapy and students have access to mentoring and other positive outlets.